pypa/pip/docs/installing.rst

     $ pip install --upgrade pip

-The only beginner (and Windows) friendly
-`virtualenv installation instructions <http://www.virtualenv.org/en/latest/#installation>`_ suggest using pip to install it if you don't already have it, though, so if the first command above doesn't work try the next section.
+Since the only beginner (and Windows) friendly `virtualenv installation instructions <http://www.virtualenv.org/en/latest/#installation>`_ suggest using pip to install it, if the first command above doesn't work try the next section.

 Bootstrapping pip and virtualenv